shaylarihosain/Scripps-College-Journal/README.md

 **How do I make sure I have the latest version of the design guides?**

-The app notifies you on startup if the design guides you have are older, and you’ll be given the option to update them.
+The app notifies you on startup if your design guides have been superseded by newer ones, and you’ll be given the option to update them.
 To check their status, click the _About_ button on the main _Welcome_ screen.

 **Why do the software requirements increase year to year?**